On nefness of the lowest piece of Hodge modules: Introduction

 \item[(b)] If $\IM(C)\subset D_{(k)}\defeq D_1\cap \cdots \cap D_k$, but the image of $C$ doesn't lie in any $(k+1)$ intersections of boundary divisors, and $f^* F_p M\rightarrow P$ is a quotient line bundle, then

 \end{itemize}

 \end{theorem}

 When the monodromies are unipotent, we have all $\beta_{ij}$ equal to zero, this implies $F_p M$ is a nef vector bundle on $X$.
 Therefore our result is a generalization of the semi-positivity theorem of Kawamata \cite{Kawamata1981}, see also \cite{fujinovmhs}, \cite{MR3167580}, \cite{semipo} for discussions.
 Unexpectedly, the theorem also implies if the boundary divisors are nef, then $F_p M$ is nef.
+Our main result also explains some numeric failure of nefness, for example the one given in \cite[example 7.9]{fujinovmhs}.
+See section 4 for a detailed exposition and section 6 for some other examples.

+\begin{corollary}[\cite{Kawamata1981}] In the same setting as above, if the monodromies at infinity are unipotent then the lowest piece $F_pM$ of the Hodge module is nef. \end{corollary}

+\begin{corollary} In the same setting as above, if each component $D_i$ of $D$ is a nef divisor (for example $X$ is a compact complex torus), then the lowest piece $F_pM$ of the Hodge module is nef. \end{corollary}

+In \cite{pps2017}, when $X$ is a complex torus, they proved via generic vanishing theory that $F_p M$ is nef, which agrees with our result since any effective divisor on a complex torus is nef.
+In fact, they proved a stronger result, the lowest piece on a complex torus is generated by global sections after some finite isogeny.
+In that case, $F_p M$ carries a smooth metric with semi-positive curvature, hence is nef.

+Another outcome of our method is the following proposition.
+A general complete intersection curve should lie outside the boundary divisor and nefness holds true for these kind of curves, by the first part of the main theorem.
+Our result says nefness still holds even if it's a complete intersection lying inside the boundary divisor, which seems very surprising.
+The proof of the following proposition is completely different with the case when the complete intersection curve is generic (hence lie outside of $D$).
+Note that we also don't assume $D$ is simple normal crossing in the following proposition.

+\begin{proposition} On a smooth projective variety $X$ of dimension $n$, a Hodge module $M$ induced by a generic VHS on $X$, then given a map from a curve $f:C\rightarrow X$, and the image of $C$ is a smooth complete intersection curve, $f^*F_p M$ is a nef coherent sheaf on $C$. \end{proposition}